Katari-Kityama/kyvera.net/README.md

 For teachers, graders, or TA's, I'm going to be recreating what little existed of this website and more using the knowledge I have gained in my class.

+The site-plan.html file will be the first file to adopt my new website's design.

 # kyvera.net
 ### Kyvera website in development!
 ##### To devs: